 Category

-Introduction: The Role of Beer in German Cuisine
+Introduction: German Cuisine

 German cuisine is known for its hearty and comforting dishes, but are there any seasonal ingredients that are commonly used?
 The answer is a resounding yes.
 In fact, German cooking is heavily influenced by the changing seasons, with many dishes featuring ingredients that are only available during certain times of the year.
 From asparagus in the spring to pumpkin in the fall, German cuisine celebrates the bounty of each season.